-IoT-based warehouse management can collect and process inventory data into valuable insights that can help in forecasting workload increase or decrease, product demand, inventory management, adjusting storage space, etc.
+IoT based warehouse management systems can collect and process inventory data into valuable insights that can help in forecasting workload increase or decrease, product demand, inventory management, adjusting storage space, etc.

-IoT warehouse management systems provide instant, on-demand assistance to the staff that helps them complete a higher number of tasks per day.
+IoT based warehouse management system provides instant, on-demand assistance to the staff that helps them complete a higher number of tasks per day.
 Wearables help them in navigating the warehouse, identifying the right packages, and prioritizing tasks.

 Along with IoT, there are many prominent technologies used for smart warehousing.
 Let’s have a look at the most trending ones.

 AMR is an IoT technology used to move or handle products within the warehouse.
-The robots can freely move in the warehouse using the navigation sensors and cameras unlike Automated Guided Vehicles (AGVs) that operate on a fixed path.
+Automated Guided Vehicles (AGVs) operate on a fixed path.
+On the other hand, robots can freely move in the warehouse using the navigation sensors and cameras.
 The sensors help them execute a planned movement based on the environment, position, and other factors in the path.
 The use of AMRs in smart warehouses is critical.
 They’re replacing forklifts, pulling 1000 kg payloads around a factory.
 In addition, the sensors on AMRs track data and provide managers with feedback about the products and the AMR.

 Source: DC Velocity